jeffknupp/blog/in_progress/generators-yield-2.md

 How can we allow for tasks to yield when performing asynchronous I/O?
 More importantly, how would we know exactly *what* I/O a task is waiitng for?
-That is, if I schedule a task that is willing to wait until the socket it opened is readable, how do I store and check that informatino to know when to restart the task?
+That is, if I schedule a task that is willing to wait until the socket it opened is readable, how do I store and check that information to know when to reschedule the task?